ARTICLE

 "I guess the main thing I learned from the shoot was patience.
 Sports photographers are always in a rush to move pictures, and on occasion I just need to hold on and see if a change in the light makes the picture any better."

-David says: "It was great fun for me introducing the other Canon Ambassadors to the rituals of my world.
+David says: "It was great fun for me introducing the other pros to the rituals of my world.
 I knew there was nothing I could teach them about how to create strong images, but what I could maybe do was show them how I approach my landscape shoots, from planning to waiting to execution.

 "The others all work in quite hectic, fast-moving, high-pressure environments.
 Landscape photography is, usually, more measured; it's often frustrating, but patience and persistence almost always pay off.
 I hope that a slower, analytical approach and contemplative mentality may occasionally be useful to them in their specialisms.